-The author thanks Timothy Chan and Patrick Nicholson with whom this paper's results were discussed.
-The author also thanks the students of his senior undergraduate class in advanced data structures at the University of Manitoba; preparing lecture material on range searching in arrays inspired him to revisit solutions to the range minimum query problem.
-Finally, the author thanks an anonymous reviewer for helpful suggestions.
+The authors thank Joshua Hernandez who helped write code for some of the data structures used in the experiments described in Section 4.
+Stephane Durocher thanks Timothy Chan and Patrick Nicholson with whom this paper's results were discussed.
+Stephane Durocher also thanks the students of his senior undergraduate class in advanced data structures at the University of Manitoba; preparing lecture material on range searching in arrays inspired him to revisit solutions to the range minimum query problem, leading to the results presented here.